feathersui/feathersui-website/docs/as3-starling/picker-list.md

 ### Skinning the button

-Please read [How to use the Feathers `Button` component](./button.md) for full details about how to skin this component.
+Please read [How to use the `Button` component](./button.md) for full details about how to skin this component.

 #### With a Theme